barteljan/VISPER/docs/README-VISPER-Sourcery.md

 ### Hint

-There are two sorts of code generation. inLine Code is inserted in your Code, the other generated code gets saved to the 'generated` folder.
+There are two sorts of code generation. inLine Code is inserted in your Code, the other generated code gets saved to the `generated` folder.

 ### WithAutoGeneralInitializers - Generating a default initializer for a struct